 - Other conditions.
 People with chronic hepatitis B may develop kidney disease or inflammation of blood vessels.

-The hepatitis B vaccine is recommended for:
+The hepatitis B vaccine is also strongly recommended for:

 - Children and adolescents not vaccinated at birth